PSYCHOLOGICAL EVALUATIONS OF MINNEAPOLIS POLICE

 The protocol is less rigorous than best practices and the evaluator lacked the proper license.
 The city is taking steps to replace him, worried he screened out too many minority candidates.

-The city's police department has hired a new psychologist to improve the way it screens recruits after an APM Reports investigation revealed that its procedures didn't meet national
+The city's police department has hired a new psychologist to improve the way it screens recruits after an APM Reports investigation revealed that its procedures didn't meet national standards.

 Interviews with psychologists John Fennig, Tom Campion and Gary Fischler.